-Dog Days of August is an annual event in memory of Sharon Smith, one of the beach's most remarkable dog lovers and animal advocates.
+Dog Days is an annual event in memory of Sharon Smith, one of the beach's most remarkable dog lovers and animal advocates.

 An old-fashioned Dog Mart on "the Point" with Music!

 Join us for fun, amateur games including tricks, stay & recall, mini-agility, find the bone, frisbee or tennis ball retrieval, water retrieval, and our famous pet parade with multiple awards including biggest, smallest, oldest, youngest, best 6 legs (polite leash walking), best costume, and more!
 This is the largest and longest running annual dog event in the Colonial Beach Area.
 All dog-friendly and people-friendly dogs, and their people, are welcome.
 Spectators are welcome, too!